libvirt/libvirt-ci/lcitool/README.rst

-This creates a chicken and egg problem when a project changes its build pre-requisites, as libvirt-ci needs to be updated if-and-only-if the project is updated and vica-versa.
+This creates a chicken and egg problem when a project changes its build pre-requisites, as libvirt-ci needs to be updated if-and-only-if the project is updated and vice-versa.

 To solve this problem, it is now possible to define the project package lists outside the libvirt-ci repository.
 They can be located by giving